At a Glance

 Chance to see the Northern Lights

-Call us on 858 345 1764 to start planning your vacation to Ice Hotel
+To start planning your holiday to Ice Hotel

 Located in Jukkasjarvi, 200km north of the Arctic Circle, Ice Hotel is built entirely from the natural ice harvested from the River Torne.
 A team of highly skilled engineers and artists work together to create the incredible structure, with no two designs ever the same.
 At the end of each season the spring sun thaws the walls and the ice rejoins the waters of the river.